Vernalhav/levada/README.md

 # TODO:
 - Scoring system!!
 - Select only a subset of rhythmic figures to appear
-- Refactor mainPage's game logic
+- Fix mobile layout on iOS
-- Fix mobile layout
+- Fix audio and crash issues on iOS
 - Remove rhythmic figure to image-generators' make
 - Better parsing of dotted notes in image-generators/rhythms_data.json
 - Play multi-beat rhythmic figures (and possibly display them in a different way)